 So, again: Calling this test too early would’ve driven this site owner to make a change that didn’t ultimately improve their conversions.

 Of course, this isn’t always the case — but it’s a common enough scenario that it’s worth getting into the habit of letting your tests collect a significant amount of data before you take action.

-The smaller your sample size, the more power each user has to impact your results.
+The smaller your sample size, the more power each visitor has to impact your results.

 For example, let’s say you run a test with two variants and each one gets 50 visitors.
 If your traffic numbers are normally relatively low, this might seem like a decent sample size.

-So you look at your results: 5 users converted on Version A, and 7 converted on Version B.
+So you look at your results: five visitors converted on Version A, and seven converted on Version B.

-This means that Version A had a 10% conversion rate, while Version B achieved a 14% conversion rate.
+This means that Version A had a 10 percent conversion rate, while Version B achieved a 14 percent conversion rate.

-So if Version A was your original page, implementing Version B would result in 40% more conversions!
+So if Version A was your original page, implementing Version B would result in 40 percent more conversions!